merlinthered/sublime-rainmeter/README.md

 Code completion is activated by default.
 While typing, it will suggest completions from a list of options, values, built-in variables and more.
 When auto-completing a bang, the required and optional (in braces) parameters are also added, and you can cycle through them by pressing `tab` or `shift+tab`.

 Additionally, code snippets for common usages of each meter and measure type, and all native plugins are included.
-The names of those snippets start with a "t" for template, so if you want to insert a basic template for a string meter, type `tstring` and hit enter, if you want to insert a metadata block, type `tmetadata`.
+The names of those snippets start with a "t" for "template", so if you want to insert a basic template for a string meter, type `tstring` and hit enter, if you want to insert a metadata block, type `tmetadata`.
 There is also a snippet with a basic structure of a skin file called `tskin`.

 ![Snippets][im3]